 Lung Cancer Interception Dream Team

 The Lung Cancer Interception Dream Team will develop diagnostic tools, such as nasal swabs, blood tests and radiological imaging to confirm whether lung abnormalities found on chest imaging are benign lung disease or lung cancer.
 To protect against recurrence of disease that has already been successfully treated, new blood tests will help identify patients at the earliest stages of recurrence, enabling timely interventions such as immunotherapy.

 - Leader: Avrum Spira, M.D., professor of medicine, pathology and bioinformatics, and director of the Cancer Center at Boston University-Boston Medical Center.

 - Co-leader: Steven Dubinett, M.D., associate vice chancellor for research at UCLA and director of the lung cancer research program at the Jonsson Comprehensive Cancer Center.

-This year, a major focus of our research program is to foster projects designed to find cures, prevent and relieve suffering associated with lung cancer.
-Our 2018-2019 Research Team includes 33 awardees whose studies target lung cancer.
+A major focus of our research program is to foster projects designed to find cures, prevent and relieve suffering associated with lung cancer.
+Our 2019-2020 Research Team includes 31 awardees whose studies target lung cancer.